Oji-Cree First Nation frustrated as majority of community members ineligible for drinking-water settlement | CBC News

 Wunnumin Lake has until March 7 to choose if it will opt in to the agreement

-Leaders from an Oji-Cree First Nation in Treaty 9 in Ontario says they want the Canadian government to take action to properly compensate all their community members enduring a long-term boil-water advisory, after learning most of them won't be eligible for a class action settlement.
+Leaders from an Oji-Cree First Nation in Treaty 9 in Ontario say they want the Canadian government to take action to properly compensate all their community members enduring a long-term boil-water advisory, after learning most of them won't be eligible for a class action settlement.

 In December 2021, Canada's Federal Court and Manitoba's Court of Queen's Bench jointly approved an $8-billion settlement for First Nations living under drinking-water advisories lasting longer than one year.